Campus Police parking policy

 - Taking more than one parking space or failure to park within lines and designated spaces

-It is a violation to park a vehicle not registered with Campus Police, unless the individual is a student using Student Services or is a visitor to the campus and has a valid permit to park in a designated location.
+It is a violation to park a vehicle not registered with campus police, unless the individual is a student using Student Services or is a visitor to the campus and has a valid permit to park in a designated location.
 It is also a violation to fail to display a current parking permit properly (See Item 1a above).
-Campus Police Officers enforce all parking and traffic laws as well as all other laws as permitted in the General Laws of the State of Rhode Island.
+Campus Police Officers enforce all parking and traffic laws as well as all other laws as permitted in the General Laws of the State of Rhode Island and by the Postsecondary Council.

 The following are penalties: